Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Polarimetry Simulation

 Figure~\ref{fig:sens_vs_I} demonstrates how the sensitivity depends on the emission from the galaxy and background.
-Multiple map pixels can be combined to produce higher signal-to-noise in the measurement of total or polarized intensity, as long as the small noise correlations due to $1/f^n$ noise are taken into account (as is done in the next Section).
-Even though the mapped area extends over the 24\arcmin\ width of the telescope field of view -- larger than needed for a more typical KINGFISH or HRS galaxy -- the sensitivity predicted from the simulation is a factor of 1.5 better than the target outlined in Section~\ref{sec-primapol}.
-For a test case with half the dimension of the scan pattern from Figure~\ref{fig:scan_pattern}, we find nearly identical $(I, Q, U)$ maps for the galaxy but an increase of 3.8$\times$ for the integration time per pixel in the center of the map, which leads to a 1.9$\times$ improvement in sensitivity.
-Using the ``predicted'' instrument parameters rather than the ``modeled'' worst-case parameters in Table~\ref{tbl-instpar} improves the sensitivity by a further factor of 1.5$\times$--2.0$\times$.
+Multiple map pixels can be combined to produce higher signal-to-noise in the measurement of total or polarized intensity, as long as the small noise correlations due to $1/f^n$ noise are taken into account (as is done in Section~\ref{sec-analysis}).
+Even though the mapped area extends over most of the 24$^\prime$\ width of the telescope field of view -- larger than needed for a more typical KINGFISH or HRS galaxy -- the sensitivity predicted from the simulation is a factor of 1.6 better than the target outlined in Section~\ref{sec-primapol}.
+For a test case with half the linear dimension (and half the velocity and acceleration) of the scan pattern from Figure~\ref{fig:scan_pattern}, we find nearly identical $(I, Q, U)$ maps for the galaxy but an increase of 3.7$\times$ for the integration time per pixel in the center of the map, which leads to a $\sim\!
+1.5\times$ improvement in sensitivity in the central 6$^\prime$ diameter.
+Using the ``predicted'' instrument parameters rather than the ``modeled'' pessimistic parameters in Table~\ref{tbl-instpar} improves the sensitivity by a further factor of 1.6--1.9.